 Thankfully, completing the loop is financially achievable for all of you broke backpackers.
 Below you can find a breakdown of our approximate daily spending.
 The total per person per day was about 460,000 VND, equivalent to $20.

 Below we have outlined our detail 5-day itinerary on the Ha Giang Loop.
+Some travellers talk of a Ha Giang loop 3 days tour but in this post, we are sticking to the 5 day loop.

 Day 1 on the Ha-Giang Loop: Ha Giang to Quan Ba – 65km